 If getting fit is high on your priority list, September is a great time to get back on the wagon.
 Let’s face it, you’re more likely to get up at 6.30am for a morning run while it’s still light out there than in January when it’s dark, miserable and freezing.

-If you’re intentions for the year ahead err more on the side of superficial, look to revamp your wardrobe – it’s a new season after all.
+If your intentions for the year ahead err more on the side of superficial, look to revamp your wardrobe – it’s a new season after all.
 January is rubbish when it comes to clothes as it’s smack bang in the middle of a season.

 And if taking your career seriously is a priority, September is a good time to work on your LinkedIn.
 Staff are returning to work post summer holidays, schools are back so you can introduce more routine and some companies may be bouncing back from the furlough scheme, meaning there might be more opportunities out there to take advantage of.